Clywedog Reservoir: Construction

-Construction of the dam started in 1963 after the passing of an Act of Parliament ordering its creation to help prevent flooding of the River Severn in winter and to maintain its water levels in the summer.
+Construction of the dam started in 1963 and finished in 1967 after the passing of an act of Parliament, the Clywedog Reservoir Joint Authority Act 1963 (c. xxxi), ordering its creation to help prevent flooding of the River Severn in winter and to maintain its water levels in the summer.
 Local opposition was strong against the construction of the reservoir as it would result in the flooding of much of the Clywedog valley and the drowning of 615 acre of agricultural land.
 On top of several disruptions and protests, during construction in 1966 a bomb was detonated within the construction site, setting work back by almost two months.
 The political extremist group Mudiad Amddiffyn Cymru (MAC) was widely suspected of carrying out the bombing.